franzejr/try-go/README.md

 Marshalling is the process of converting a data field, or an entire set of related structures, into a serialized string that can be sent in a message.
 Go offers built-in support for JSON encoding and decoding, including to and from built-in and custom data types.

+Working with and using JSON (Javascript Object Notation) is more common nowadays than working with XML (Extensible Markup Language).
+This is primarily because using JSON requires less markup than working with XML.
+This means less data per message needs to be sent over the network which helps with the overall performance of the system.
+Also, JSON can be transformed into BSON (Binary Javascript Object Notation) which reduces the size of each message even further.
+Because of this, we will explore how to consume and publish JSON in our Go applications.
+However, working with XML is very similar.

 ## Function values

 Go supports anonymous functions, which can form closures.
 Anonymous functions are useful when you want to define a function inline without having to name it.